Reviewing EyeGate Pharmaceuticals Inc. (EYEG)'s and Enochian Biosciences Inc. (NASDAQ:ENOB)'s results | New Business Observer

 Both EyeGate Pharmaceuticals Inc. (NASDAQ:EYEG) and Enochian Biosciences Inc. (NASDAQ:ENOB) compete on a level playing field in the Biotechnology industry.
-We will evaluate their performance with regards to risk, analyst recommendations, profitability, institutional ownership, dividends, earnings and valuation.
+We will evaluate their performance with regards to institutional ownership, profitability, risk, dividends, analyst recommendations, earnings and valuation.

 Valuation & Earnings